 Cocoa Beach is one of the best places to visit in Florida to experience the energy of the Sunshine State.
 To me, getting on a board and riding the waves into the beach is better than Disney World or any of the amusement parks.

 Cocoa Beach has never tried to stray away from the vibes of being an authentic beach town.
-From Ron Jon Surf Shop to the old Florida motels, this area welcomes you to relax and enjoy the sun and the sand.
+From Ron Jon Surf Shop to the old Florida motels, this area welcomes you to relax and enjoy the sun and the sand at one of the best places to vacation in Florida.

 👉 Pro Tip: If you’re visiting the Space Coast for a rocket launch, many of the beachfront hotels in Cocoa will provide you with an excellent view!